Fix: CPU Overheating

 Again, ensure there’s no electricity to the computer!

-To streamline this process a little, here’s a brief guide.
+To streamline this procedure a little, here’s a concise guide.

 1. Boot your computer and run it for a few minutes to warm the CPU up.
 Don’t skip this step!
 This step heats up the thermal paste and will be easier to remove from the cooler.